DarrenTsungjenWu/Airflow/README.md

 Restart PC and Docker can be run through this way.

 ##### Docker Test Installation
-To simpy test, try in cmd that
+To simpy test Docker, try in cmd that
 > docker -v
 to get short information about Docker version can also be: